Saturday, 2 December 2023

 But this claim is manifestly not true!
 A rough analysis shows that considerably more of the publication is devoted to stories of the newspapers (and their proprietors) than to the journalists.
 And, while the stories are interesting enough, when strung together they taste a bit like alphabet soup……but without the broth, and without the pasta.

 So, having proffered such a trenchant verdict, I have worn sufficient guilt to read the book again – just to be sure.
 There is much of interest, but to whom?
-Although discombobulated, I feel the need to give Hudson the last word – this from his closing paragraph: “In the course of three hundred years, British journalists……have learned to perfect their calling.
+Although discombobulated, I nevertheless feel the need to give Hudson the last word – this from his closing paragraph: “In the course of three hundred years, British journalists……have learned to perfect their calling.
 May its grave responsibilities, as well as its great traditions, inspire the journalists of the future to go forward as bravely……Freedom of the Press has not been won to be given away.
-To those who would venture to teach them their business……journalists might well reply with a memorable paraphrase from Kai Lung: “Refrain from instructing your venerated ancestors in the art of extracting nutrition from a coconut.”
+To those who would venture to teach them their business……journalists might well reply with a memorable paraphrase from Kai Lung: 'Refrain from instructing your venerated ancestors in the art of extracting nutrition from a coconut.'”
 This, I expect, encourages you to tell your detractors to go suck eggs.

 #57 Horses of Britain by Lady Wentworth